 Due diligence is the action, investigation or care you need to take, in order to keep yourself and your funds safe.
 You can conduct your own due diligence by ensuring that you have fully investigated and evaluated the risks associated with any individual, investment opportunity, or organisation you are considering sending your assets to.

-Both Scamwatch and the The Australian Cyber Security Centre (ACSC) provide insightful articles to assist members to protect themselves online.
-We recommend that you read the articles to learn how to avoid potential scams.
+The Australian Government via the ACCC’s Scamwatch and The Australian Cyber Security Centre (ACSC) also provide insightful advice to all Australians on how to protect themselves online.
+We recommend that you familiarise yourself with their warnings and advice.